LLM-based In-situ Thought Exchanges for Critical Paper Reading: User Study

 The user study consisted of three phases (shown as Figure \ref{fig: user study flow}): a 1.5-hour pre-training test (Day 1), a two-week critical reading training period (Day 2–15), and a 1.5-hour post-training test (Day 16).
 The pre- and post-training tests were conducted within three days before and after the training period, respectively.
 To mitigate order effects, papers 1 and 8 were counterbalanced so that half of the participants received them in reverse order.

 The interface was deployed online using a Google Cloud Platform (GCP) Compute Engine\footnote{\url{https://cloud.google.com/compute}}, and participants conducted the experiments on their own personal computers.
 To ensure that participants did not use external generative AI tools during reading, we informed them that AI usage traces in their answers would be monitored and asked them to record their screens and submit recordings after the study.
 Aside from the designated reading interface, participants were only permitted to access digital libraries such as Google Scholar\footnote{\url{https://scholar.google.com}}, as well as translation tools like Google Translate\footnote{\url{https://translate.google.com}}.
-Eight CHI Late-Breaking Work papers (Appendix \ref{ref:appendix_LBW}) were selected as reading materials.
+Eight CHI Late-Breaking Work papers (Appendix \ref{ref:appendix_LBW}) were randomly selected as reading materials.
 All papers addressed topics related to large language models (LLMs), AI, or chatbots.
 These papers were relatively short and accessible, making them appropriate for junior researchers from diverse disciplinary backgrounds.
+In consideration of ethical concerns surrounding the upload of potentially copyrighted PDFs to cloud-based LLMs, we limited our user study materials to publicly available arXiv \footnote{\url{https://arxiv.org/}} versions.